 Our super quick and easy Skillet Brown Sugar Glazed Carrots are caramelized in their glaze with the added hint of garlic from the whole cloves, for a tasty sweet and savory flavor!
 This family approved vegetable side dish takes just 15 minutes, start to finish, so it's on the table for dinner in no time at all.

-Whether our skillet carrots are part of a weeknight dinner, or part of a holiday dinner, they are always a favorite…and there’s never any leftovers!
+Whether our skillet carrots are part of a weeknight dinner or part of a holiday dinner, they are always a favorite and there are never any leftovers!
+I do pretty much expect that my carrots will disappear quickly, as carrots are a household favorite vegetable!

 Our Thanksgiving Turkey Dinner Dishes